Virgin Play: Self-Publication

-In 2006, Virgin Play announced that they would start self-publishing games.
-The first title self-published by the company was a game based on the Spanish movie Torrente 3: El Protector, which was the first movie produced in Spain to have a game tie-in released for it.
-The company would sign a publishing deal with I-Imagine Interactive for the release of Final Armada on the PlayStation 2 and PSP in April 2007. and later published a tactical shooter for the Nintendo DS called Dead 'n' Furious.
+In 2006, Virgin Play announced that it would start self-publishing games.
+The first game that was self-published by the company wasTorrente 3: El Protector, which was the first movie produced in Spain to have a video game tie-in.
+In March, they signed a publishing deal with Dream On Studio to publish their Nintendo DS tactical shooter Dead 'n' Furious for a November release.
+In April, they signed a publishing deal with I-Imagine Interactive for the release of Final Armada on the PlayStation 2 and PSP, which was the first video game for the two systems developed in South Africa.
+All three games were released the following year.

-In mid-2007, the company's publishing division was renamed to V.2 Play.
+For 2007, Virgin Play spun off its publishing division separately as V.2.
+Play.
 In May 2007, the company signed a deal with DTP Entertainment which would allow the publisher to distribute the company's products in Germany, Austria and Switzerland.
-The company would sign a similar deal with Koch Media a month later which would allow them to distribute in the United Kingdom.

-In June 2007, the company signed a deal with Real Madrid to publish a game based on the football team.

-In July 2007, Virgin Play announced they would be opening an office in Lisbon, Portugal in order to expand the market and offer a more personalized treatment to Portuguese companies.
+This was followed with a UK distribution deal with Koch Media in June. which would allow them to distribute in the United Kingdom.
+Additional game deals included one with Real Madrid in the same month and with Zinkia Entertainment for the Pocoyo franchise in October.
+In July 2007, Virgin Play announced it would open an office in Lisbon, Portugal to expand within the market and offer a more personalized treatment to Portuguese companies.
 The office would be branded under the V.2 Play name.

 On March 11, 2008, the company announced they had acquired the rights to produce and distribute a video game based on the animated television series Lola & Virginia.

-In May 2008, Playlogic Entertainment and Virgin Play founded a UK joint venture called PlayV, PlayV would bring PC, console and handheld products from both companies to the UK market while also offering PR, marketing and sales solutions to additional partners looking to penetrate the UK retail market.
+The following day, they launched the V.2 Play website.
+In April, they announced the release of the Mind Your Language language-training software for the Nintendo DS. in July, Virgin Play signed an Italian distribution deal with Atari Italy for the titles.
+On May 29, Virgin Play formed a UK publishing joint-venture with Playlogic Entertainment known as PlayV.
+The venture would bring video games from both companies to the United Kingdom while also offering PR, marketing and sales solutions to additional partners looking to penetrate the UK retail market.
+The first titles released by PlayV were released in October.
+In June, Axón Capital invested in the company, of which Virgin Play acquired a stake in Spanish developer Enigma Productions.

 Liquidation

 In September 2008, Tim Chaney left Virgin Play and later set up his own gaming platform, called Zattikka in June 2009.

-In June 2009, Virgin Play asked a Spanish court for a three-month period to seek a solution with its creditors due to a lack of liquidity.
+In June 2009, Virgin Play asked a Spanish court for three months to seek a solution with its creditors due to a lack of liquidity.
 Exactly 3 months later, in September 2009, Virgin Play entered liquidation and ceased all operations.